derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 ![Object and Array Anatomy](../assets/img/visual-todo-placeholder.jpg "Object and Array Anatomy")

-Let's explore some examples of code to really drive home Objects and Arrays.
-First, here is an example of a few custom Objects in literal form.
+Let's explore some examples of code to really drive home `Object`s and `Array`s.
+First, here is an example of a few custom `Object`s in literal form.
 They are each assigned to a keyword—using `var`—for easier understanding and later reuse:

 ```javascript
 var pen = {